The main purpose of this website is to provide documentation that complements my work on Buddhist art in India and Tibet.

 Mustang Again

-In May 2012 I had again the opportunity to visit Mustang, Nepal, called Lo locally.
-This time I spent twenty one days in the restricted area, saw the Tiji festival, a ritual dedicated to the deity Vajrakīlaya, visited sites I had not seen at my earlier visit, and also walked down the east side of the Kali Kandaki valley, a spectacular walk indeed.
+In May 2012, I again had the opportunity to visit Mustang, known locally as Lo.
+This time I spent twenty-one days in the restricted area, saw the Tiji festival, a ritual dedicated to the deity Vajrakīlaya, visited sites I had not seen at my earlier visit, and also walked down the east side of the Kali Kandaki Valley, a spectacular walk indeed.
 This journey was for a project on behalf of the Rubin Museum of Art about which I will inform in due course.
-Here are two picture galleries from this trip:
+Here is a picture gallery from this trip:

 Storm King

-One nice autumn day in 2011 I was invited to join a day trip to the Storm King Art Center an hour drive north of New York city.
-What an amazing park and art landscape to roam around and get new views with every step, even more so with the famous New York state autumn colours in full swing.
+One nice autumn day in 2011 I was invited to join a day trip to the Storm King Art Center an hour's drive north of New York City.
+What an amazing park and art landscape to roam around and get new views with every step, even more so with the famous New York State autumn colours in full swing.

 Kyoto